sisrfeng/coc-wiki/Using-workspaceFolders.md

 ## Resolve workspace folder

-A list of file/folder names is used for resolve workspace folder, the patterns could comes from three places:
+A list of file/folder names is used for resolve workspace folder, the patterns could comes from:

 * `b:coc_root_patterns` variable of current buffer.
 * `rootPatterns` specified for language server used for current buffer.
 * `"coc.preferences.rootPatterns"` settings, which default to `[".vim", ".git", ".hg", ".projections.json"]`.

-The later one have lower priority, which means it's only used when previous patterns not exists or failed to match workspace folder.
+The later one have lower priority, which means it's only used when previous patterns failed to match workspace folder.

 To configure `rootPatterns` for specified filetype, use autocmd like: